IMC-Net: A Lightweight Content-Conditioned Encoder with Multi-Pass Processing for Image Classification: Introduction

 \section{Introduction}

-Vision Transformers (ViTs) have emerged as a powerful paradigm in visual recognition, rivaling and in some cases surpassing traditional convolutional neural networks (CNNs) such as ResNet~\cite{he_deep_2016}.
-The seminal Vision Transformer (ViT)~\cite{dosovitskiy2021vit} models images as sequences of patch tokens and applies the standard Transformer encoder, achieving strong performance across various benchmarks.
-However, vanilla ViTs are characterized by substantial parameter redundancy and high computational costs, limiting their efficiency and real-world deployment.
+Encoder-based approaches have become highly competitive in visual recognition, rivaling convolutional backbones such as ResNet~\cite{he_deep_2016}.
+Building on the idea of representing an image as a sequence of patch units and processing them with a standard encoder~\cite{dosovitskiy2021vit}, modern designs attain strong results across diverse benchmarks.
+However, plain encoders often carry substantial redundancy and incur high computational cost, limiting efficiency and practical deployment.